Horseback Riders Embark on a Journey to Well-Being

 (Christine)

 It is a time for oneself, when we can bring out our human values.
-This time can also be used to test oneself, push one’s limits, and try new things.
-During some interviews, I observed a desire to push one’s limits and a search for adventure in equestrian tourism.
-Through immersion in nature, some people seek to experience an adventure or take on a challenge, which is more a matter of sports culture than of pushing oneself beyond one’s limits (Queval, 2001).
+This time can also be used to test ourselves, push our limits, and try new things.
+During some interviews, I observed a desire to push one’s limits and a quest for adventure in equestrian tourism.
+Through immersion in nature, some people seek to experience an adventure or take on a challenge, which is more a part of sports culture than of pushing one’s limits (Queval, 2001).
 Those who prefer challenges, like Emmy, who wants to cross the mountain ranges in the Alps:

-“For the challenge, I wanted to be in a real hiking situation—not necessarily alone, but hiking with nothing but my horse and the mountains.”
+"For the challenge, to really be out hiking—not necessarily alone, but hiking with nothing but my horse and the mountains."

 (Emmy)

-There is a desire to surpass oneself, which, according to Queval, is characterized “by feats and performance.
+There is a desire to surpass oneself that, according to Queval, is characterized “by feats and achievements.
 Among other things, it provides heroes to a society that is constantly seeking role models” (2001, p.
 49).
-This time for oneself, regardless of how it is spent, inevitably contributes to psychological well-being by setting aside all daily obligations, leading to “a change, a transformation, an evolution of the self” (Pavie, 2014, p.
+This personal time, no matter how one spends it, inevitably contributes to psychological well-being by setting aside all the obligations of daily life, leading to “a change, a transformation, an evolution of the self” (Pavie, 2014, p.
 74).

-Equestrian tourists are drawn to this activity not only for the connection with the horse but also for exploring the landscape, and above all for the sense of well-being it provides.
-The horse is a mode of transportation that makes no noise; the only sounds heard are those of nature and its wildlife.
+Equestrian tourists are drawn to this activity not only for the connection with the horse but also for exploring the countryside—and, above all, for the sense of well-being it provides.
+The horse is a silent mode of transportation; the only sounds heard are those of nature and its wildlife.
 The environment is a source of immense value, and engaging in equestrian tourism in a setting one loves fosters a sense of well-being.
-Nature appears to be a refuge, a place where one feels at ease, far from social tensions and urban pollution, which are amplified by the media (Kalaora, 2001).
+Nature appears to be a refuge, a place where one feels at ease, far from social tensions and urban pollution—a feeling amplified by the media (Kalaora, 2001).
 This supports the idea that closeness to nature is beneficial for individuals, as we discussed in the theoretical framework.
 Furthermore, the horse has its own advantage: its scent masks ours, allowing us to approach wildlife much more easily, as Fabienne points out:

 "You can even get close to the animals."